frontegg/php-sdk/readme.md

 Let your customers record the events, activities and changes made to their tenant.

-Frontegg’s Managed Audit Logs feature allows a SaaS company to embed an end-to-end working feature in just 5 lines of code.
+Frontegg’s Managed Audit Logs feature allows a SaaS company to embed an end-to-end working feature in just several lines of code.

 #### Sending audits